pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ## 2. Provenance Identity Continuity Model

-This section defines the execution model and continuity semantics enforced by Provenance Identity Continuity (PIC).
-The model specifies how authority, identity, and provenance are preserved across execution boundaries and how causal continuity is established and verified in multi-hop distributed execution.
+This section defines the execution semantics enforced by the Provenance Identity Continuity (PIC) Model.
+The PIC Model does not prescribe a system architecture, deployment topology, trust boundary, or specific protocol implementation.
+Instead, it defines causal invariants that MUST hold for any execution to be considered valid.
+Execution is modeled as a sequence of causally linked execution hops forming a distributed transaction, where authority is never assumed implicitly and continuity must be re-established explicitly at every hop boundary.

 ---

 ## 2.1 Execution Hop Semantics

 An execution hop represents a causally isolated execution context within a distributed transaction.
-Each hop defines the scope in which authority is consumed, continuity is verified, and subsequent authority is derived.
-The semantics described in this section are independent of deployment architecture and apply uniformly across all PIC-compliant environments.
+A hop defines the scope in which authority is exercised, consumed, and constrained, but not created or propagated.
+An execution hop is not a process, service, or container; it is a logical unit of execution whose validity is determined solely by its position in the provenance chain.

-At hop *i* (formally **Hopᵢ**), execution is performed by a single Executor **Eᵢ** operating under `PIC Causal Authority (PCAᵢ)` derived from the immediately preceding hop **Hopᵢ₋₁**.
-Authority at Hopᵢ is valid only as a causal continuation and cannot be inherited, replayed, or reintroduced out of band.
+At hop *i* (formally **Hopᵢ**), execution is performed by a single Executor **Eᵢ** operating under `PIC Causal Authority (PCAᵢ)` derived exclusively from the immediately preceding hop **Hopᵢ₋₁**.
+Authority available at Hopᵢ is valid only as a causal continuation and cannot be inherited by unrelated executions, replayed outside its causal context, substituted via credentials or tokens, or reintroduced by external systems.

-The progression from Hopᵢ to Hopᵢ₊₁ is mediated by a `Causal Authority Transition (CAT)`, which enforces continuity invariants through challenge issuance, proof verification, and authority derivation.
+Within Hopᵢ, the Executor **MAY** perform any action permitted by PCAᵢ and constrained by applicable policy, but **MUST NOT** derive new authority, expand authority scope, or assert continuity beyond the current hop.
+Completion of execution at Hopᵢ does not, by itself, authorize execution at a subsequent hop.
+Progression beyond Hopᵢ requires an explicit causal transition that validates continuity and derives new authority under the PIC invariants.

+---

+## 2.2 Causal Authority Transition Semantics

+A `Causal Authority Transition (CAT)` governs the progression from one execution hop to the next.
+The CAT is a logical mechanism that enforces Provenance Identity Continuity by mediating challenge issuance, continuity verification, policy evaluation, and authority derivation across hop boundaries.
+The CAT is not an architectural component or centralized service and may be implemented in-process, externally, or implicitly by a runtime environment, provided the PIC invariants are preserved.

+The following diagram illustrates the causal relationship between execution hops and the role of the Causal Authority Transition.
+The dashed vertical line denotes an execution boundary and represents a causal separation, not a network, trust, or deployment boundary.

 ```text
                 ┌────────────────────────┐